JackDanger/hacker_news/README.markdown

-h1.
-Hacker News
+# Hacker News

-This is a scraper for http://news.ycombinator.com.
+This tiny script is a scraper for http://news.ycombinator.com.
 It shows just how little Ruby is required to run a powerful web filter.

-What it does:
+## What it be doin':

   * Fetches the YCombinator news page
   * HPricot's it into pieces